austint1121/Capstone_Proposal/README.md

 and [created a simple model](https://github.com/austint1121/Capstone_Proposal/blob/main/Notebooks/Modeling.ipynb) to check the plausibility of the project.

 I used [catboost](https://catboost.ai/en/docs/) to create a baseline model, since it is capable of handing categorical data, and also is able to model on data with minimal cleaning.
 I ran the model on the entire dataset, which had 42,777 rows and 443 columns.
+The data set is hosted on a database used by the US Census Bureau

 ![matrix](./images/simple_conf_matrix.png)